Opturne/WorkingDaysManagement/README.md

 ```csharp
 int GetSpanDays(DateTime dateReference, TimeSpan span)
 ```
-Return the number of days between the dateReference and the next max working day of the span

 #### Get the last working day
 ```csharp
 DateTime GetSpanEnd(DateTime dateReference, TimeSpan span)
 ```
-Return the last working day of the interval

 #### Get the first working day
 ```csharp
 DateTime GetSpanStart(DateTime dateReference, TimeSpan span)
 ```
-Return the first working day of the interval